Tech0ne/Dan-OS/README.md

 - `docker rmi dan-os -f`

+## Dev

+Quick dev tip:

+Inside of the docker container, run the following:

+> apt-get update && apt-get install entr
+> find src/ | entr make build

+To auto rebuild everytime you change a file on the src directory
+Note: you'll need to Ctrl+C and restart the find command if you _create_ a new file

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.